 Whilst there are a number of complex causes for a softening erection, whether psychological or physical (and it’s often both), understanding the key biological processes which enable erections to happen can be a helpful first step towards more reliable, healthier erections.

 An erection is all about relaxation

-Although an erect penis might feel like a tensed muscle, within it is actually a specialised spongy tissue designed for the sole purpose of erection (the corpus cavernosum), which needs to be relaxed to get hard.
-Similar relaxation of the arteries supplying the penis allows blood to flow in, and stay in, until the task at hand is complete.
+Although an erect penis might feel like a tensed muscle, what you’re actually feeling is specialised spongy tissue designed for the sole purpose of erection (the corpus cavernosum), which needs to be relaxed to get hard.
+Similar relaxation of the arteries supplying the penis allows blood to flow in, and stay in until the task at hand is complete.

 Sometimes you want an erection, sometimes you don’t.
 Either way, sometimes you get one — and that’s always due to what’s going on within your nervous system.
 Or, more specifically, on one of two sides of it: